Estrela (company)

 Its symbol is a four-pointed star, a sort of compass, referring to the company name "Estrela" which means "star" in Portuguese.

+In 1985, Estrela managed to acquire some Transformers toys from Hasbro, notably the minibots and jumpstarters transformers, they also had their own original Transformers toys as well as own Transformers factions, the heroic "Optimus" and the evil "Malignus".

 The company has over four hundred products in their line and three factories in Brazil.

 It has its shares listed on B3 under the share codes ESTR4 and ESTR3.